Gradstravaganza

 Gradstravaganza Picnic

-Saturday’s picnic will feature FREE food, t-shirts, games, crafts, giveaways, campus tours, and plenty of activities to enjoy!
-You will also have opportunities to connect with academic units, campus resources, and graduate student organizations.
-Families are welcome!
+The picnic featured free food, t-shirts, games, crafts, giveaways, campus tours, and a wide variety of activities, creating an engaging and welcoming experience for new and continuing graduate and professional students.
+Attendees also had opportunities to connect with academic units, campus resources, and graduate student organizations.
+Families were welcome to attend.

-When you first arrive, please check in at a Graduate Student Life Tent.
-Please have your Mason360 ticket QR code or the Mason360 app downloaded (and logged in!) and ready in order to expedite the check-in process.
-All non-Mason guests (adults and children) should remain accompanied by their Mason graduate student host.
+Upon arrival, guests checked in at the Graduate Student Life tent using their Mason360 ticket QR code via the Mason360 app.
+All non-Mason guests (adults and children) remained accompanied by their Mason graduate student host.

-NOTE: All food, giveaways, and this year’s graduate student t-shirts are available on a first-come, first-served basis, as quantities are limited.
-While the food, activities, and general giveaways are open to all Picnic guests, the t-shirts are for Mason graduate and professional students only.
+Please note: All food, giveaways, and graduate student t-shirts were available on a first-come, first-served basis while supplies lasted.
+While food, activities, and general giveaways were open to all picnic guests, t-shirts were reserved for Mason graduate and professional students only.

 Menu